 Hey, there fellow foodies!
 Let me tell you a little story about one of my favorite side dishes — Turnip Fries.
 One day, I was craving fries and started to look around the kitchen for something fun and tasty.
 Low and behold, out popped the turnips!
 I knew immediately that I had to make fries with them.
 So I did.
 And they were so good that I decided to share the recipe with the world.
 Now all of us can enjoy the fabulousness that is Turnip Fries!

-Just like my Jicama Fries and Zucchini Fries, these turnip fries are low calorie and delicious.
+Turnip fries are appetizing and healthy!
+Just like my Jicama Fries and Zucchini Fries, these turnip fries are low-calorie and delicious.
 You get to enjoy your treat without the guilt.
-The beauty is turnips are plenty here in Florida this time of the year.
+The beauty is that turnips are plenty here in Florida this time of the year.

-I purchased turnip greens including the roots from the local market, used the leafy greens to make my Southern-Style Mixed Greens recipe, then use the roots to make this amazing turnip fries recipe.
+I usually purchase turnip greens including the roots from the local market, use the leafy greens to make my Southern-Style Mixed Greens recipe, then use the roots to make this amazing turnip fries recipe.